tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/morphology.rst

    codes that are equal even when the words original are different, but phonetically close.

-The morphology processors that come with our own built-in Sphinx implementations are:
+The morphology processors that come with our own built-in Manticore implementations are:

 -  English, Russian, and German lemmatizers;